 Ben researches the legal and philosophical challenges within climate change adaptation.
 His PhD topic and publications focus on themes of climate change compensation and the implications of compounding climate hazards on residential property.
 At EDS Ben is working on a project about managed retreat in Aotearoa New Zealand.

 Cordelia leads EDS's litigation programme as well as providing policy support.
 She has three years' experience in the practise of environmental law and brings to EDS her understanding of the intersection of science and law.

 Sasha is a key policy advisor on climate change and has a special interest in forestry and agriculture.
 She also manages EDS's communications, fundraising and events.
 Most recently, Sasha worked for Fonterra in a variety of policy and business development roles in Aotearoa New Zealand, the US and the Caribbean.

 Katharina manages day to day administrative duties and accounts for EDS.
-Her Bachelor of Applied Science in European Studies focused on international cooperation activities within public and private sector institutions.
+Her Bachelor of Applied Science in European Studies focused on international cooperation activities in both public and private sector institutions.
+She has recently attained a Masters degree in Organisational and Behavioural Psychology.
 In former positions, Katharina supported sustainable businesses such as GoodFor in marketing, branding, international sales and retail management.